JSMonk/sweet-monads/iterator/README.md

 Create `LazyIterator` which contains only unique elements.

-_Warrning_: Be careful, iterator should save previous elements for the computation.
-So it create memmory leak with large `LazyIterator`.
+_Warning_: Be careful, iterator should save previous elements for the computation.
+So it create memory leak with large `LazyIterator`.

 ```typescript
 function unique<I>(): LazyIterator<I>;